wonderlic/docker-private-registry-etcd-users/readme.md

 # Docker Registry (private)
-This uses the `stackbrew/registry` as a base and adds basic auth via Nginx.
+This uses the `registry` as a base and adds basic auth via Nginx.
 Note that you should provide your own SSL

 # Usage
 To run a private registry,

-`docker run -i -t shipyard/docker-private-registry`
+`docker run -i -t colegleason/docker-private-registry`

 # Management
-There is a simple management application written in Flask that you can use to manage registry users.
-To access the management application, create a container from this image and visit `/manage`.

-The default username is `admin` with a password of `docker`.
-You can change the password at run via environment variables (see below).
+To add users, you must add the htpasswd hash to etcd like this:

+`curl -L -v -X PUT http://$ETCD_ENDPOINT/v2/keys/registry/users/username -d value=$(htpasswd -nb username password)`

 # Environment
-* `ADMIN_PASSWORD`: Use a custom admin password (default: docker)
 * `REGISTRY_NAME`: Custom name for registry (used when prompted for auth)

 # Ports
 * 80
-* 5000

 # Running on S3
 To run with Amazon S3 as the backing store, you will need the following environment variables: